redsanket/spark/README.md

 ## Authoring Format

 The external documentation is generally authored in reStructuredText and rendered into HTML.
-The internal documentation will generally be in Markdown and might not be rendered or published.

 ## Where Do I View the Rendered External Documentation?

-The user documentation can be found on devel.corp.yahoo.com.
-For example, the Hive User Guide can be found at http://devel.corp.yahoo.com/hive/guide.
+The user documentation can be found on `http://git.corp.yahoo.com/pages/hadoop/docs/<product>`, where `<product>` can be `hue`, `hive`, `storm`, `starling`, or `oozie`.
+We may have other Hadoop guides in the future as well.
+For example, the Hive User Guide can be found at http://git.corp.yahoo.com/pages/hadoop/docs/hive/.

 The following is the general URI syntax for documentation: `http://devel.corp.yahoo.com/{hadoop_product}/guide`